-As you celebrate the holidays or any other social occasion, keep your spirits high and the alcohol in check.
+Family get-togethers...social occasions...the holidays...as you celebrate, keep your spirits high, but the alcohol in check.
 Here, we talked with R. Curtis Ellison, M.D., professor of medicine and public health at Boston University School of Medicine, about what he considers healthy drinking.

-It’s easy to drink too much on New Year’s Eve.
+It's easy to drink too much on a special occasion, like New Year’s Eve.
 Is that unhealthy?

-While regular moderate alcohol consumption lowers the risk for heart disease and stroke, it’s easy to overdo it during the holidays, especially on New Year’s Eve, according to Dr. Ellison.
-“You may be surprised to learn that more than two drinks within two hours is considered binge-drinking.
-That means you’re drinking too fast for your body to metabolize the alcohol.”
-Not only does binge-drinking diminish the long-term protective effects of alcohol, he says, “it can lead to intoxication, unwanted sex, drunk driving and other risky behaviors.”
+While regular moderate alcohol consumption lowers the risk for heart disease and stroke, it’s easy to overdo on special occasions like the holidays, and especially on New Year’s Eve, according to Dr. Ellison.
+"You may be surprised to learn that more than two drinks within two hours is considered binge-drinking.
+That means you're drinking too fast for your body to metabolize the alcohol."
+Not only does binge-drinking diminish the long-term protective effects of alcohol, he says, “it can lead to intoxication, unwanted sex, drunk driving, and other risky behaviors.”

 Could you elaborate on the health benefits of alcohol?